cncf/kubernetes-community-days/content/organizing.md

 The current organizers are Bill Mulligan and Ihor Dvoretskyi.

-You can reach us on the CNCF Slack.
+You can reach us at kcd@cncf.io or on the CNCF Slack.
 Create a free [account](https://slack.cncf.io) and come to the [#kcd-formation](https://cloud-native.slack.com/messages/CN6LBV16G) channel.